-- Dissolve the salt in the 1 liter of lukewarm water.
-Then pour it into the bowl with the pork.
+- Dissolve the salt in 1 liter of lukewarm water and add to the bowl.
 Pour the wine in as well.

 Cook The Pork:

-- The next day, remove the pork from the brine.
+- Remove the pork from the brine.
 Pat it dry with paper towels.

 - Preheat oven to 160°C / 320°F.

-- Place the pork in a roasting pan with a lid.
-Or use a plain baking pan instead.
-One that's slightly bigger than the pork.
+- Place the pork in a roasting pan if it has a rack place it on the rack.
+If using a plain pan that's okay too.

-- In a small bowl combine all of the ingredients for the rub.
-And then rub it all over the top surface and sides of the meat.
+- Combine all of the ingredients for the rub in a small bowl.
+Then rub it all over the top surface and sides of the meat.

-- Add the sprigs of thyme and sage to the pan.
-Pour in the pan the red wine and orange juice.
-Add also the orange cups to the pan.
+- Add the sprigs of thyme, sage, and orange cups to the pan.

-- If you are using a roasting pan with a lid, put the lid on.
-If using a plain pan, cut a big piece of parchment paper and cover the pan with it.
-Add a piece or two of aluminum foil on top as well and secure the edges well.
+- Cover by putting the lid on (if using a roasting pan with a lid), or cover with a big piece of parchment paper and then secure it with a piece or two of aluminum foil on top.
+Make sure it's closed well on the sides.

-- Meanwhile, if you wish to cook the potatoes as well, boil them in some salted water for 10 minutes.
-Then remove them and set them aside in a bowl.
+- Prepare The Potatoes: meanwhile, if you wish to add potatoes as well, boil them in some salted water for 10 minutes.
+Then remove them with a slotted spoon and set them aside in a bowl.